-The following sections summarize the site characteristics and are adapted from the Site Characterization Report (HDR 2018).
+The following sections summarize the site characteristics and are adapted from both the Site Characterization Report (HDR 2018) and from the findings of the 2022 remedial investigation field activities.
 Site location and topography are shown on Figure 1.

 1.2.1 Geology